globalresiliencepartnership/globalresiliencepartnership.github.io/_selected_teams/linking-social-financial-capital.md

 team_lead: "Julie Snorek, Mercy Corps, US"

-budget: "US$ 200,000"

 ---

-Agro-pastoral communities comprise the majority of the population across the Sahel, a population increasingly at risk to a dangerous confluence of chronic drought, political instability, and seasonal climactic instability.
-Many households, particularly women-led households, lack basic access to financial services and savings mechanisms that could allow for improved household resilience to shocks.
-This team’s key innovation is that, by better understanding the demand for access to micro-credit, insurance and savings mechanisms, as well as cash transfers through social protection schemes, it will be possible to communicate these demands to private sector and public actors.
-By examining and measuring various financial solutions for resilience in the face of future shocks and stresses, the team can identify key barriers and previously unknown market demands for resilience-building financial services.
+Most farmers in the Sahel also rely on livestock, and this livelihood is increasingly at risk of a dangerous convergence of chronic drought, political instability, and erratic weather.
+Many families, particularly those led by women, lack basic access to financial services and savings mechanisms that would empower them to become more resilient to these persistent shocks.
+This team’s key innovation is to deeply understand the demand for micro-credit, insurance and savings mechanisms, as well as cash transfers through state-led social safety nets, in order to communicate these demands to private sector and public actors.
+By doing so, the team will identify critical barriers and previously unknown market demands for financial services that would help families build resilience to future urgent shocks and persistent stresses.